joshrotenberg/go-fswatch/README.md

 Poll a file or directory for changes in Go.

-Halt!
-Unless you explicitly need a polling fs watching solution, you should probably look at [fsnotify](https://github.com/go-fsnotify/fsnotify) ... and that may [eventually](https://github.com/go-fsnotify/fsnotify/issues/9) support polling, making this library obsolete.
+*Hang on!* Unless you explicitly need a polling fs watching solution, you should probably look at [fsnotify](https://github.com/go-fsnotify/fsnotify) ... and that may [eventually](https://github.com/go-fsnotify/fsnotify/issues/9) support polling, making this library obsolete.